VladimirMakaev/cqrs-journey-doc/Journey_01_Introduction.markdown

 * Assigning key personnel such as the Program Chair and the Event Planner.

-### Building a Program

-The business customer defines the conference program.
-This consists of the following tasks:

-* Identifying Tracks and Track Chairs.
-* Identifying Reviewers.
-* Making calls for submissions.
-* Reviewing the papers and assigning speakers to sessions.
-* Finalizing Track programs.

 ## Non-functional Requirements

 Contoso has two major non-functional requirements for its Conference